Language

 Can I enter the loan term in months instead of years?

-This is especially useful for shorter loans like auto or personal loans where terms like 18 or 42 months are common.
+Yes.
+Use the yr/mo toggle next to the term to switch units, and the current value is converted automatically.
+This is handy for shorter loans such as auto or personal financing, where terms like 18 or 42 months are common.

 $